cspotcode/angl/README.md

 Identifier names (used for variables or functions), must begin with a letter or an underscore, and may contain letters, underscores and digits.
 Identifier names are case-sensitive, i.e. `x` and `X` are not the same.

+###Scoping

+angl has three scopes for variables and constants which will be defined here:

+* instance scope - these are variables belonging to the `self` instance, e.g. `x` for a game object (`self.x`)
+* var scope - these are variables belonging to the script/file, that have been explicitly declared so with the `var` keyword
+* global scope - these are what constants are, they belong to neither of the above scopes, e.g. `mouse_x` or scripts declared with script declarations

 ###Function call

 Calls a function, follows the format `<function>(<arg1>, <arg2>, ...)`.